DL142 - Certificate Production Management

 What will I study?

-- Learn about the roles and functions of individual crewmembers, particularly heads of department, during pre-production, production and post-production
+- Learn about the roles and functions of individual crew members during pre-production, production and post-production

 - Appraise studio practices, pipelines and processes